 For projects that didn’t do so well, I’ve had to chase people or take over their workload because they weren’t delivering.
-In fact, I had to work harder because of them, which means I wasn’t at my best for the things I was best at.
+In fact, I had to work harder because of them, which meant I wasn’t at my best for the things I was best at.
 Also, let’s not forget that anyone you bring onboard has the ability to tank your

 brand reputation.
-When you’re trying to get your business off the ground, there’s really no space for that.
+When you’re trying to get your business off the ground, there’s no space for that.

 2. Free is good, but it makes you a lower priority.

-Getting someone to do free work for you is great.
-It saves you money and it saves you time.
+Getting someone to do free work is great.
+It saves you money and time.
 The problem is that when someone does free work for you, you automatically move down their priority list.
 Everyone has that graphic designer, resume reviewer, or other skilled person that says “Sure, I’ll help you out for free.”
 Things are awesome at first, but then 2, 3, 6 weeks later, you still haven’t gotten that thing you asked for and there’s nothing you can do about it.
 In fact, you’ve probably been that person at some point (I know I have).